uhub/awesome-viml/README.md

 * [sjbach/lusty](https://github.com/sjbach/lusty) - LustyExplorer / LustyJuggler for Vim
 * [sickill/vim-pasta](https://github.com/sickill/vim-pasta) - Pasting in Vim with indentation adjusted to destination context
 * [tpope/vim-vividchalk](https://github.com/tpope/vim-vividchalk) - vividchalk.vim: a colorscheme strangely reminiscent of Vibrant Ink for a certain OS X editor
-* [jamessan/vim-gnupg](https://github.com/jamessan/vim-gnupg) - This script implements transparent editing of gpg encrypted files.
-The filename must have a ".gpg", ".pgp" or ".asc" suffix.
-When opening such a file the content is decrypted, when opening a new file the script will ask for the recipients of the encrypted file.
-The file content will be encrypted to all recipients before it is written.
-The script turns off viminfo, swapfile, and undofile to increase security.
 * [JacksonGariety/toy-chest-theme](https://github.com/JacksonGariety/toy-chest-theme) - A color scheme for your text editor that makes coding fun.
 * [tpope/vim-tbone](https://github.com/tpope/vim-tbone) - tbone.vim: tmux basics
 * [tpope/vim-ragtag](https://github.com/tpope/vim-ragtag) - ragtag.vim: ghetto HTML/XML mappings (formerly allml.vim)